lumotist/backend/README.md

 	    "success": true
 	}

+Example error response (400 Bad Request):

+	{
+	    "success": false,
+	    "errors": {
+	        "password": [
+	            "Invalid password."
+	        ]
+	    }
+	}

+Errors caused by the [account field restrictions](https://github.com/lumotist/backend#account-field-restrictions) will also be returned.
+So please check for them client side.

-To see example error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).
+To see example auth token error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

 ### Change Email **(auth token required)**
 Performing a PUT request to `/account/change_email` with the users `password` and `new_email` will change the users email.